BetterWang/g4e/docs/output.rst

 Controlling secondaries
 -----------------------

-To control how many secondaries (tracks and their hits) to save, there is a configuration:
+To control how many generation of secondaries (tracks and their hits) to save, there is a configuration:

 `/rootOutput/saveSecondaryLevel <ancestry-level>`